pry/pry/README.markdown

 </center>

 Pry is a powerful alternative to the standard IRB shell for Ruby.
-It is written from scratch to provide a number of advanced features, some of these include:
+It is written from scratch to provide a number of advanced features,
+including:

 * Source code browsing (including core C source with the pry-doc gem)
 * Documentation browsing